This article details the order types available when trading futures contracts.

 For trigger limit orders, the limit price represents the worst price at which your order can be matched.
 Depending on the distance between the Stop price and Limit price it can either execute immediately as a taker order be placed on the order book.

-The price trigger setting by default is the mark price, but can optionally be changed to trigger on the last trade price or index price.
+The price trigger setting by default is the index price, but can optionally be changed to trigger on the last trade price or mark price.

 Post-trigger activation checks: